dinhanhthi/learn-ai/README.md

 # 📊 data-science-learning

+> **UPDATE April 15, 2024**: This repository has been archived and is superseded by my personal website ([dinhanhthi.com](https://dinhanhthi.com/)) and [the repositories on my Github account](https://github.com/dinhanhthi?tab=repositories).
+I've also compiled [a note about all resources](https://dinhanhthi.com/note/a-collection-of-learning-resources-for-the-ai-world/#python-f8788) I've have followed within the field of Data Science.

 The list of things I've finished so far on the way of learning by myself Machine Learning and Data Science.

 - My raw notes: [rawnote.dinhanhthi.com](http://rawnote.dinhanhthi.com) (quickly capture ideas from the courses).